Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs

-The spatiotemporal coverage requirement over the set of targets is enforced with constraints~\eqref{sclp:visibility}, given as:
+For each time step $t$, we enforce the spatiotemporal coverage requirement, that is, at least $r_{tp}$ satellites visible to target $p$ with constraints:

-Piecing it all together, the mathematical formulation of SCLP is as follows \cite{lee2020satellite}:
+Piecing it all together, the SCLP formulation is as follows \cite{lee2020satellite}:

-\begin{example}[Single-fold Continuous Coverage SCLP] We present the design of an optimal constellation configuration for continuous coverage with the parameters defined in Sec.~\ref{sec:parameters}.
-The optimal constellation has 20 satellites.
-Figure~\ref{fig:sclp_a} presents the APC decomposition \cite{lee2020satellite}.
-At the top of it lies the visibility profile of the seed satellite, at the middle the constellation pattern vector, which indicates the selected orbital slots, and at the bottom is the coverage timeline of the optimal constellation.
-Figure~\ref{fig:sclp_b} presents the distribution of all orbital slots in the RAAN versus argument of latitude plane, and the selected orbital slots are indicated with red squares.
-Lastly, Fig.~\ref{fig:sclp_c} presents a 3D visualization with the satellites, their orbits in the Earth-centered inertial (ECI) frame, and the target. \end{example}
+\begin{example}[Single-Fold Continuous Coverage SCLP] Given a cost $c_j=1$ for all $j \in \mathcal{J}$, the optimal objective value is eight, and the runtime is \SI{16.13}{s}, corresponding to an optimal constellation configuration of eight satellites.
+Figure~\ref{fig:sclp_a} showcases the APC decomposition \cite{lee2020satellite} of the optimal constellation.
+At the top of it lies the reference visibility profile $\bm{v}_{p}$, at the middle the constellation pattern vector $\bm{x}$, indicating the occupied orbital slots with red impulses, and at the bottom the coverage timeline $\bm{b}_{p}$.
+Figure~\ref{fig:sclp_b} illustrates the distribution of all orbital slots in the RAAN versus argument of latitude plane, with the occupied orbital slots indicated with red squares.
+Lastly, Fig.~\ref{fig:sclp_c} presents a 3D visualization of the optimal constellation configuration with the satellites' orbits in the Earth-centered inertial (ECI) frame, and the target at the epoch. \end{example}